erroronline1/caro/readme.md

 ![sample communication menu](assets/communication%20menu.png)

 ### Conversations
 This is for internal communication and system alerts only and has no record aspect.
 Messages are grouped by conversation with the respective counterpart.
-You can message any registered user but the system user and delete any conversation at any time.
+You can message any registered user but the system user or yourself and delete any conversation at any time.
 Multiple recipients can be separated by comma or semicolon.
-Tapping any message enables forwarding.
+Tapping on the profile picture of any message enables forwarding.
 New messages will trigger a system alert.
 The application can send messages to user groups if reasonable.

 ![conversation screenshot](assets/conversation.png)